0x432/Simple-Enrollment-System/README.md

 ## Description

 The Simple Enrollment System project simulates managing student enrollments in modules using Java.
-This program was created to complete an aspect of the Algorithms and Data Structures module.
+This program was created to complete an aspect of the Algorithms and Data Structures module for the university of Huddersfield.

 ## Usage